 Bickell has found success as a pre-editor—a “mash up” for producer, writer and editor, a role he plays at KDAF, the CW affiliate in Dallas-Fort Worth, Texas.

 "I basically I work as a one-man crew, shooting stories, editing them and writing scripts," Bickell says.

 Before KDAF, Bickell had the opportunity to work on First and 17, a weekly documentary series produced by The Washington Post, through his role as a freelance producer for Synthesis Media Productions.

-While at Ithaca, Bickell took many production classes that prepared him tell meaningful stories.
-One of these classes was Non-Fiction Production with Professor John Scott.
-“In this class, I learned there is no script and you have to know what your film will be about before you start shooting and then you have to ‘write the script’ afterwards in the editing process,” Bickell mentioned.
+Bickell’s time at Ithaca helped prepare him for his pre-editor, puppy-promoting career.
+His production classes, such as Professor John Scott’s Nonfiction Production course, taught him, “There is no script, and you have to know what your film will be about before you start shooting, and then you have to ‘write the script’ afterwards in the editing process.”

-He also took Documentary Workshop with Ben Crane, where he worked on a documentary short, Cornered, about a young boxer training for the title of the 2013 National Police Athletic League Championship.
+In Documentary Workshop with Professor Ben Crane, he completed a documentary short called Cornered, about a young boxer training for the title of the 2013 National Police Athletic League Championship.
 The short ended up winning Best Documentary at the 2013 East Coast Student Film Festival held at George Washington University.